As Lotame's Sales Director for EMEA, Fred Marthoz can usually be found in our London…

 What is your favorite part about working at Lotame?
 Why do you keep coming back?

 Helping others succeed…whether it’s the immediate success of a coworker or someone brand new to the world of MarTech at one of our clients, who needs to know everything and know everything now.
 I often come up with ideas for content and execution in the shower!

 What do you think is the biggest perk to working at Lotame?

 My “family” of immediate coworkers.
 We can trust one another, work cohesively together, in order to row in the same direction.
 We take time for downtime and we have family-first mindsets, which helps us to be even more successful at our day jobs.
 My direct manager is literally the best manager at Lotame (besides our CEO), and I like the way we work together and he’s rather hands-off with me scheduling my workload and time.
 He’s there when I need an assist however.
 And, if I may add in one more thing…I love, love, love, that anyone and everyone can be thought leaders within the organization.
 Often the best ideas come from those working the ground, closest to our clients.

 Tell us something we don’t already know about you.

-If I were to add a professionally-related item, it would be that I’m a huge proponent of and dedicated to pushing forward with a Product Ideation platform within the Community, to surface end user’s platform product ideas with Lotame.
+If I were to add a professionally-related item, it would be that I’m a huge proponent of and dedicated to pushing forward with a Product Ideation platform within the Knowledge Base, to surface end user’s platform product ideas with Lotame.